Exscientia/StableNetGuardOwl/README.md

 ---

 # What this package contains

 ## Stability testing

-This repository provides the essential code for performing a variety of stability tests on test systems.
+This repository provides the essential code for performing a variety of stability tests with Neural Network Potentials.
+Tests are currently limited to `openMM`` and the Neural Network Potentials implemented in `openmm-ml`.
 The tests and systems can be customized or redefined by inheriting from the appropriate base classes.
 Key components include:

-- Script for Stability Testing: Located in the scripts directory (perform_stability_tests.py).
+- Script for stability testing: located in the scripts directory (`perform_stability_tests.py``).
-- Results Visualization Notebook: Found in the notebooks directory (visualize_stability_tests.ipynb).
+- Results visualization notebook: found in the notebooks directory (`visualize_stability_tests.ipynb``).

 Each stability test produces three types of output files: